syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 ## Loading an image to image editor

-Refer to the following steps to add an image to the project:

-1. Locate the "Resources" folder in your .NET MAUI project.
-This folder is typically located in the project's root directory.
-2. Right-click on the "Resources" folder in the project structure view or Solution Explorer.
-3. From the context menu, select "Add" and then "Existing Item."
-This will open a file selection dialog.
-4. Browse to the location on your computer where the image file is stored.
-5. Select the image file you want to add to the "Resources" folder.
-6. Click "Add" to add the image file to the project.
-7. Assign the image name, including its extension, to the [Source](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_Source) property of the image editor control.
+The [Source](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_Source) property is used to load images from different sources:

 N> Image formats such as JPEG and PNG can be loaded to the image editor.

-The [Source](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_Source) property is used to load images from different sources:

 ### Loading a local file